 dev.new(width=3, height=3) trees <- rnorm(10000, mean=45) lowerLimit <- floor(range(trees)[1]) upperLimit <- ceiling(range(trees)[2]) popRange <- c(lowerLimit, upperLimit) popBreaks <- seq(lowerLimit, upperLimit, by=0.1) hist(trees, breaks=popBreaks, ylab="", xlab="tree height (m)", main="Population", col="chartreuse4", border="chartreuse4", xlim=popRange, las=1) abline(v=mean(trees), col="black", lwd=2)

 This first plot shows the distribution of tree heights in this forest.
 The vertical black line shows the mean height of 45 m.
-This is the mean of the population, and we want to estimate it based on a sample.
+This is the mean of the population, but the mean of the population is generally unknown (unlike a simulation), so we want to estimate it based on a sample.

 Next, imagine selecting a sample of a certain size from this population of trees, then calculating the mean of the trees in that sample.
-Every time you do this, you will get a somewhat different value.
-Although we would never do this in real life (not enough time or money!), we can simulate repeating this process of sampling and measuring the mean many times (10000).
+If you did this multiple times, you would get a somewhat different value every time.
+Although we would rarely collect a sample multiple times in real life (there’s not enough time or money), we can simulate this process of sampling and measuring the mean many times (10000).
 This will produce a distribution of sample means for that sample size.
 We will do this for four sample sizes, ranging from n=5 (top) to n=50 (bottom).

 dev.new(width=3, height=8) par(mfrow=c(4,1)) trials <- 10000 sampleSize <- c(5, 10, 20, 50) for (j in 1:length(sampleSize)) { sampleMean <- replicate(n=trials, mean(sample(trees, size=sampleSize[j]))) par(mar=c(4, 4, 4, 2) + 0.1) hist(sampleMean, ylab="", xlab="mean tree height (m)", xlim=popRange, main=paste("Sample Means, n=", sampleSize[j], sep=""), col="chartreuse2", border="chartreuse2", breaks=popBreaks, las=1) }